 Powerful Times: Rising to the Challenge of Our Uncertain World, by Eamonn Kelly (Wharton School/Pearson Prentice Hall, 2005/275 pages).
 CEO and president of Global Business Network identifies seven matching pairs of forces that will grow in the next decade: clarity/craziness, secular/sacred, US power/vulnerability, tech acceleration/pushback, intangible/physical economies, prosperity/decline, and people/planet.

-A ‘Top 50’ Books List: The staff at the Acceleration Studies Foundation recommends the following 50 titles as being best for studying accelerating change and projecting what might come in the years ahead:
+And in 2005 the staff at the Acceleration Studies Foundation recommended the following 50 titles as being best for studying accelerating change and projecting what might come in the 2000s:

 Big Picture -“A Brief History of Everything,” Ken Wilber, 2001; “Global Brain: The Evolution of the Mass Mind from the Big Bang to the 21st Century,” Howard Bloom, 2000; “Guns, Germs, and Steel: The Fates of Human Societies,” Jared Diamond, 1999; “Nonzero: The Logic of Human Destiny,” Robert Wright, 2000; “The Singularity is Near,” Ray Kurzweil, 2005.